-What is NFC and what can I use it for?
+What is Android One and what can I use it for?

-You could think of Android One as a barebones, user-friendly version of the Android operating system stripped of apps that you won't miss for normal daily use.
-Android One started as a project from Google that allowed people on a budget to enjoy all the benefits of a smartphone, tablet, and smartwatch.
-In partnership with several manufacturers, Google developed low-budget phones.
-Nowadays, there are also high-end smartphones from Nokia that use Android One as their operating system.
+You can think of Android One as a bare, user-friendly version of the Android operating system.
+This Android version is stripped of applications that you don't need daily.
+Android One started as a project by Google looking to offer people with a limited budget all the benefits of a smartphone, tablet, and smartwatch.
+In collaboration with various manufacturers, Google developed devices with a low price tag.
+Nowadays, there are also high-end smartphones by Nokia with Android One as the operating system.

 What can I do with Android One?

-What you can do with an Android One phone, depends on the smartphone model in question.
-More affordable devices are mainly suitable for basic uses such as calling and using the Internet.
-In addition, you can of course also take photos, record video, and listen to music.
-Although Android One devices weren't up to the more demanding tasks initially, Nokia is now introducing smartphones with advanced cameras and a Quad HD screen.
+What you can do with an Android One phone depends on the smartphone model in question.
+More affordable devices are mainly suitable for basic tasks such as phone calls and using the internet.
+In addition, you can also take photos, watch videos, and listen to music.
+Although Android One devices weren't up to the more demanding tasks initially, Nokia is now introducing Android One smartphones with advanced cameras and a Quad HD screen.
 Do keep in mind that these phones cost more.

 Pros of Android One

 You should get an Android One phone if you're looking for a smartphone with an operating system that's used exactly as it was designed; no extras that drain your battery.
 Do you also want a device that's always up to date and secure from viruses?
-Choose an Android One, one by Nokia for example.
+Choose an Android One from Nokia, for example.